dorukkilitcioglu/dorukkilitcioglu.github.io/_posts/2018-03-01-adventures-rapidminer.md

 What it did was to give us a very barebones baseline.
 Again, since the number of users are so low, we do not want to draw any conclusions, but it still is an indication to what is possible.
 I'm not going to go in-depth in these metrics, as this blog post is mainly for exploring RapidMiner and not the Recommender Systems themselves.

 #### Information Retrieval
+This is the process that we used for making recommendations and evaluating it as an information retrieval problem:

 ![Information Retrieval Task](/assets/images/posts/adventures-rapidminer/ir.png "Information Retrieval Task")